Atypical-Consulting/VirtualFileSystem/docs/api/VFSIndex.md

 ## VFSIndex Class

 Represents the index of the virtual file system.
-- a vfs index is a dictionary of vfs paths and vfs nodes
-- the vfs index is used to store the nodes of the virtual file system
-This class cannot be inherited.

 ```csharp
 public sealed class VFSIndex